FyeCobain/Draclipse/README.md

 > 2. Preferences > SimpleBackground > **Background image**: [background.png](./background.png) *(must match the scren size)*

 ### Tip #1
-> You may need the [Eclipse Web Developer Tools](https://marketplace.eclipse.org/content/eclipse-web-developer-tools/promo) plugin, and close files to see the new colors of HTML, CSS, and other web files.
+> You may need the [Eclipse Web Developer Tools](https://marketplace.eclipse.org/content/eclipse-web-developer-tools/promo) plugin, and close current files to see the new colors of HTML, CSS, and other web files.

 ### Tip #2
 > You can avoid the **color setting** by just copying all the **.PREFS files** to this directory: